Sebkovacs/Portfolio-next/projects/salamander-bay.md

 ---

 Salamander bay house renovation
-- removed wall opened up living / dining / kitchne = open plan living
+- removed wall opened up living / dining / kitchen = open plan living
-- leveled out upper floors and deck / balcony
+- levelled out upper floors and deck / balcony

-Specatular views
+Spectacular views
 Now let as a holiday house
 In Ports Stephens area the client wanted to renovate the existing property to update it and improve the layout and existing pool area.